EliotHyenne/Microbit-Lazer-Dodge/README.md

 **How to install:**

-* Download and drag the Microbit_Lazer_Dodge.hex file to your Micro:Bit folder on your computer.
+* Download and drag the `Microbit-Lazer-Dodge.hex` file to your Micro:Bit folder on your computer.

 **Controls:**